Should you wish to receive your creations by December 23rd, we recommend that you place your order before December 10th.

 • INTERNAL MONITORING AND OVERSIGHT

 In line with Kering’s cross-functional approach to human rights challenges, the implementation of the risk management system and of the other mitigation measures in place is monitored by the Executive Committee, as well as by other committees established at the Kering Group level.
-These committees include the Sustainability Committee and the Audit Committee, to whom the Group Internal Audit Executive, the Chief People Officer and the Chief Sustainability Officer regularly provide reporting with respect to human rights.
-Moreover, a dedicated committee composed of representatives from the Legal, Internal Audit, Sustainability, Security, Sourcing and Procurement functions ensures oversight of the implementation of the Hercules compliance management system and discusses significant findings from the audits performed by the Kering Supply Chain Audit Department.
+These committees include the Sustainability Committee and the Audit Committee, to whom the Chief Audit Executive, the Group Chief Compliance Officer, the Chief People Officer and the Chief Sustainability and Institutional Affairs Officer regularly provide reporting with respect to human rights.
+Moreover, a dedicated committee composed of representatives from the Compliance, Legal, Kering Supply Chain Audit, Sustainability, Security and Sourcing functions ensures oversight of the implementation of the Hercules risk management system and discusses significant findings from the audits performed by the Kering Supply Chain Audit Department.

 |